 The valves on the unit are covered by a 5 year warranty while the tanks itself are covered by a 10 year warranty.
 This shows a significant amount of confidence in the product by the company.

 Unlike other softeners, there is no smart sensor.
 You do get a range of adjustable timings on the on board computer but it won’t adjust based on your water usage.
 As a single tank system, this is a bit frustrating as your water will be restricted when the tank needs to be regenerated.

 Despite this, Fleck products are very much worth your investment.
 They are incredibly reliable, durable, and competitively priced.

 When you’re looking for a water softener, all the options and choices can become overwhelming.
+That’s why it is important to clear the clutter and find out about the best water softener companies before buying it.
 We hope that this article will help you understand the different kinds of softeners as well as giving you an idea of which companies to trust.